A Guide to Removing Load-bearing Walls

 - Approved Inspector Initial Notice

-All three routes have benefits but the most common for very minor domestic building work, suck as removing an internal loadbearing wall, is the Building Notice route.
+All three routes have benefits but the most common for very minor domestic building work, such as removing an internal loadbearing wall, is the Building Notice route.
 This is a legal document you serve on the Local Authority under Regulation 12 of the Building Regulations 2010 letting them know of your intention to carry out Building Work which is controllable.
 You must pay your fee at the time of submission which is usually ‘minor works’ fee band and costs around £200 for work up to £1000 and £300 for work up to £3000.

 You can legally ‘commence’ the works after 48 hours have elapsed from the date the Building Notice was accepted.
 In all cases, the Building Inspector will ask you for your structural calculation package to justify the structural support you are intending to use. beamcalc.co.uk structural reports are in a recognized and readily accepted format.
-See an example beamcalc.co.uk report here.
+See an example beamcalc.co.uk steel beam calculation report here.

 If you’re not sure how to go about this stage of the process, we can assist you by acting as your agent for a one-off fee.
 We will prepare your structural calculation package and complete the required paperwork and issue to your Local Authority on your behalf.
+Let us know at the time of enquiry if you require this additional service.

 Step 3 – Appoint a builder and commence works